JasonPauldj/DiscussionPlatform_SpringBoot_Hibernate/README.md

 - Deployed the application using Docker Compose locally for development purpose
 - Leveraged Docker Swarm for container orchestration in AWS EC2 instances

+## Github Action Overview
+- GitHub Action gets triggered on push to main branch which builds and pushes the image to Docker Hub.

 ## Versions

 | Technology | Version |